 Vegetation Description

 Oak-Conifer Forest and Woodland (OCFW) The Oak-Conifer Forest and Woodland landcover type is characterized by woodlands or forests of Pinus ponderosa with one or more oaks, such as Quercus kelloggii, Quercus garryana, Quercus wislizeni, or Quercus chrysolepsis.
 Pseudotsuga menziesii and other conifer species are uncommon but may co-occur, especially after long-term fire suppression (LandFire 2007a).
 Pinus jeffreyi may occur on ultramafic sites (Fitzhugh 1988).
 In some areas, sites are dominanted initally by oaks, which form a dense subcanopy.
-Eventually, and especially on locally mesic sites, conifers will form a persistent emergent canopy over the oak (LandFire 2007a).
+Eventually, and especially on locally mesic sites, conifers will form a persistent emergent canopy over the oak as a bi-layered canopy (LandFire 2007a).
 In other cases, characteristic species occur in a mosaic-like pattern with small pure stands of conifers interspersed with small stands of broad-leaved trees.
 Most of the broad-leaved trees are schlerophyllous evergreen, but winter-deciduous species also occur (Anderson 1988).
 The understory is composed of shrubs such as Arctostaphylos, Ceanothus, Chamaebatia, Cornus, Eriodictyon, Garrya, Prunus, Rhamnus, Ribes, and Toxicodendron diversilobum.
 Grasses and forbs are diverse and include Bromus, Melica, Poa, Elymus, Carex, Collinsia, Saltugilia, Iris, Lupinus, Streptanthus, Viola, and Pteridium aquilnum (LandFire 2007a; Fitzhugh 1988).

 Ultramafic Modifier P. ponderosa woodlands occur mainly on low-elevation ultramafics.
 They grow on strongly serpentinized soil, and they are in the vicinity of P. ponderosa-Q. kelloggii woodland that grows on deep, nonultramafic soil.
 While P. ponderosa dominates, it is associated with Calocedrus decurrens, Pinus attentuata, Pinus lambertiana, P. sabiniana, and Q. chysolepis.
 The shrub layer is dominated by Arctostaphylos, Ceanothus, Eriodictyon, Heteromeles, Pickeringia.
 The herb layer is a mix of sparse perennials and many annual grasses and forbs (O’Geen et al. 2007).